keanudicap/MSQA/README.md

 their impressive performance across various natural language processing (NLP) tasks.
 However, when it comes to domain-specfic problems, LLMs exhibit limited performance due to their insufficient pretraining on domain knowledge.
-Fine-tuning and maintaining LLMs to incorparte domain-specific knowledge could be expensive for researchers.
+Fine-tuning and maintaining LLMs to incorporate domain-specific knowledge could be expensive for researchers.
 In addition, the availability of domain-specific data is often restricted and confidential, introducing risks of data leakage when using them for fine-tuning LLMs.